core-plot/core-plot/scripts/README Creating a release package.md

 2. Ensure the [change log](https://github.com/core-plot/core-plot/blob/master/documentation/changelog.markdown) and [podspec](https://github.com/core-plot/core-plot/blob/master/CorePlot.podspec) are up-to-date and committed to the Git repository.

+3. Merge the development branch into `master`, resolve any merge conflicts, and commit the change.

-3. In the "Core Plot" project build settings, set the "Current Project Version" to the release version.
+4. In the "Core Plot" project build settings, set the "Current Project Version" to the release version.
 Commit the change in Git.

-4. Using Git, ensure your local Core Plot source directory is in sync with the public repository on GitHub.
+5. Using Git, ensure your local Core Plot source directory is in sync with the public repository on GitHub.

-5. Open the Terminal application and `cd` to the root directory of your local Core Plot source directory.
+6. Open the Terminal application and `cd` to the root directory of your local Core Plot source directory.

-6. Tag the current revision with the release version:
+7. Tag the current revision with the release version:

     `$ git tag <version>`

     where **&lt;version&gt;** is the semantic version number for this release, e.g., 2.5.0.

-7. Change to the **scripts** folder:
+8. Change to the **scripts** folder:

     `$ cd scripts`

-8. Run the createrelease script:
+9. Run the createrelease script:

     `$ python createrelease.py <version>`

-9. Review the messages printed in the Terminal window and verify that all build steps succeeded.
+10. Review the messages printed in the Terminal window and verify that all build steps succeeded.

-10. The release products were placed in a folder called **CorePlot_&lt;version&gt;** and placed on your desktop.
+11. The release products were placed in a folder called **CorePlot_&lt;version&gt;** and placed on your desktop.
 Open this folder and verify that the following subfolders and files are present:

     <ul>
         <li><strong>Binaries/iOS/</strong></li>